marclove/handbook/benefits/leave.md

 business days) this is a special case and requires approval from both the Guide and the Managing Partner.

+## Leave of Absence

+Under special circumstances, full-time and part-time regular employees may be granted a leave of absence without pay.
+The granting of this type of leave is normally for compelling reasons and is dependent upon the written approval of the managing partner.

+## During a Leave

+### Medical Insurance

+Unless otherwise stated, and to the extent allowed by the insurance contract, we will continue to provide medical insurance coverage during your leave.
+During this time, you will be responsible for paying the monthly premium(s) for your coverage.

+### Benefits/Reviews

+Unless otherwise stated, your benefits will not continue to accrue, and you will not receive quarterly reviews during the period of leave.

+### Other Employment

+While on leave, employees may not accept other employment.
+Acceptance of other employment while on leave will be treated as a voluntary resignation from employment.

 ## Parental Leave

 Note: Currently, [FMLA][fmla] doesn't apply to our company as we're